openaps/AndroidAPSdocs/docs/Getting-Started/Screenshots.md

 # Loop, OpenAPS AMA
 You don't normally need to worry about these, they show the results of the OpenAPS algorith which runs each time the system gets a fresh reading from the CGM.
 These are discussed elsewhere.

+# Profile

+# Treatment, xDrip, NSClient

+These are simply logs of treatments (boluses and carbs), xDrip messages and messages sent to Nightscout via the built-in Nightscout client.
+You don't normally need to worry about any of these unless there is a problem.